guardianhealth/website/privacy-policy.md

 You can always choose to provide less information.
 However, omitting some of this personal information may limit your ability to access all of the benefits of our website and services.
 For example, we will not be able to contact you without your personal contact information.

 ## Automatically collected information
 We automatically collect data on how our users visit www.guardianhealth.care, such as your IP address.
-The site www.guardianhealth.care is served by GitHub Pages.
+The site www.lavwell.com is served by GitHub Pages.
 More information about GitHub's use of IP addresses is available here (https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#data-collection) and here (https://docs.github.com/en/site-policy/privacy-policies).

 ## Social media information
-We do not collect any social media information through the site www.guardianhealth.care.
-We do, however, collect demographic data when users interact with Guardian Healh social media accounts.
+We do not collect any social media information through the site www.lavwell.com.
+We do, however, collect demographic data when users interact with Guardian Health/LavWell social media accounts.

 # Policy on collecting sensitive personal information
 Guardian Health does not gather any of your sensitive information through interation with www.guardianhealth.care, such as your social security number, driver's license number, race, ethnicity, religion, health metrics, political associations, or details on your criminal background.